jasonhuerta02/Active-Directory-Lab/README.md

 ## Objective

-The Active Directory and SIEM Lab was designed to simulate a domain environment to simulate and monitor real-world attack scenarios and generate telemetry for security analysis.
+The Active Directory and SIEM Lab was designed to simulate a domain environment to monitor real-world attack scenarios and generate telemetry for security analysis.
 The project involved configuring Active Directory to manage user accounts, using Kali Linux for conducting brute-force attacks, integrating Splunk for centralized log ingestion and threat detection, and employing Atomic Red Team to emulate threats.

 ### Skills Learned